-Comments Template on CP8 -Draft proposal for Guidelines on ORSA Deadline 20 January 2012 12:00 CET

-4.91.

-4.92.
-It will be very challenging to allocate diversification effects at group level to each entity of the group.It will also be challenging to carry out appropriate sensitivity analyses of diversification effects at group level, and group solvency, with respect to material changes of the group structure.
-The group ORSA process should focus on a qualitative assessment of these issues.The exact assessment/s should be determined by the undertaking.Suggested text: c) appropriate sensitivity analysis, stress and/or scenario analysis"
+Comments Template on CP8 -Draft proposal for Guidelines on ORSA Deadline 20 January 2012 12:00 CET It will also be challenging to carry out appropriate sensitivity analyses of diversification effects at group level, and group solvency, with respect to material changes of the group structure.
+The group ORSA process should focus on a qualitative assessment of these issues.
+The exact assessment/s should be determined by the undertaking.
+Suggested text: c) appropriate sensitivity analysis, stress and/or scenario analysis" 5.45.
+Reference in sentence 2 "at all times" should be clarified, so as not to mean e.g. on a daily basis.
+Technical correction: "require s ".

-4.93.

-4.94.

-4.95.

-4.96.

-4.97.

-4.98.

-4.99.

-5.1.